project-chip/connectedhomeip/docs/code_generation.md

 #### Ensure you have a `.matter` file

 Code generation generally will use both `.zap` or `.matter` files.
-If you only have a `.zap` file, you can create the corresponding matter via:
+If you only have a `.zap` file, you can create the corresponding `.matter` file via:

 ```bash
 scripts/tools/zap/generate.py ${ZAP_FILE_PATH}